kubetz/apw/README.md

 <!-- ABOUT THE PROJECT -->

+## Disclaimer

+This is a fork that limits the privileges of the config directory and file.

 ## About The Project

 This project introduces a CLI interface designed to access iCloud passwords and